dari88/kohana-Pagination-Module/paginator/README.md

 Very convenient Pagination Module for kohana 3.2
 ================================================

 This VPM is codes modification of Zend Paginator.
-It's input is Database_MySQL_Result, and output is renderd view of pagination.
+It's input is Database_MySQL_Result, output is paginator and rendered view of pagination.
 It's very convenient!

 Most simple usage:
 ------------------